HTTPArchive/almanac.httparchive.org/src/content/en/2025/cms.md

 ### Largest Contentful Paint (LCP)

 Largest Contentful Paint measures how quickly the main content of a page appears and is one of the most important metrics for perceived load speed.
-In 2025, 53.77% of sites achieved a "good" LCP score, reflecting ongoing progress but also significant remaining variability.

-Most CMS platforms show year-over-year LCP improvements.
-Wix leads with roughly a 10% gain, followed by Squarespace (+7%) and Duda (+5%).
-WordPress, Joomla, and Drupal each improve by about 4%, while Weebly slips slightly (around -1%).
-These differences align with platform-level choices around asset loading, image optimization, and default configurations.

 {{ figure_markup(
   image="mobile-year-over-year-cms-lcp-performance.png",